google/vpn-libraries/README.md

 Google One.

-The VPN libraries in this repo are currently adopted by the Google One Android App as of October 2020, and by the Google One iOS App as of February 2022.
+The VPN libraries in this repo are currently adopted by the Google One Android App as of October 2020, the Google One iOS App as of February 2022, and the Google 1 macOS and Windows App as of December 2022.

 ## Current status

-The VPN client library is currently available for Android and iOS
+The VPN client library is currently available for Android and iOS, as well as for macOS and Windows clients.

 *Important considerations*: The source code in its current form may not be buildable and is meant as a reference implementation that is not intended for